corda/corda-docs-portal/content/en/platform/corda/4.7/enterprise/node/operating/node-database.md

 ---

-# Understanding the node database
+# Understand the node database

 The Corda platform, and the installed CorDapps store their data in a relational database (see [State Persistence]({{% ref "../../cordapps/state-persistence.md" %}})).